 Mistaya Canyon (130 km from Banff, 158 km from Jasper)

 Mistaya Canyon is a scenic gem that is definitely worth stopping for.
-Often overlooked, this canyon is a short hike in to see the sculpted canyon and rushing water.
+Often overlooked, this canyon is a short hike to see the sculpted canyon and rushing water.

 Big Bend Viewpoint (171 km from Banff, 118 km from Jasper)